 These powerful guidelines promote and integrate scientific research, education, practical applications of sports medicine, and exercise science to maintain and enhance physical performance, fitness, health, and quality of life.

-I’ve augmented these guidelines with years of my own research and scientific development within the Rancho Santa Fe Medical Center where I developed after years of practice my innovative evidence-based exercise program.
+HealthCoach has augmented these guidelines with years of research and scientific development within the Rancho Santa Fe Medical Center where after years of practice, developed the innovative evidence-based program.

 The Physical Activity Guidelines for Americans recommend that adults get at least 150 minutes of moderate-intensity aerobic physical activity or 75 minutes of vigorous-intensity physical activity, or an equivalent combination each week.